 - narcissistic tendencies, particularly in “golden” children.

 Severity of these consequences may range from mild to severe and really depends on the situation.
 There are many message boards dedicated to the subjects, as well as unofficial support groups in social networks, such as Facebook.
 Joining these places may be a good option if you simply want to talk to someone or vent your feelings.
-However, if you are suffering from serious emotional pain as a result of being raised by a narcissistic mother, you will need a professional help.
-Look for a counselor in your area or consider professional online counseling from the comfort of your home.
-You can get matched with a counselor by going to this link.
+However, if you are suffering from serious emotional pain as a result of being raised by a narcissistic mother, you will need professional help.
+Look for a counselor or, even better, a psychotherapist, in your area or consider this cognitive behavioral therapy (CBT) platform to help yourself feel better (includes a private therapist).